On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: -adic Simpson correspondence and Hodge--Tate rigidity

-\end{theorem} \begin{proof} In the proof, we omit certain ``Galois equivariance" issues which will be discussed in detail in Rem. \ref{remGalequiv} (they cause no logical problem, but could be confusing).
 In Step 1, we first construct a $\hatkinfty$-vector space $\calH$ (of correct dimension).
 In Step 2, we show it is isomorphic to the desired $\calH(W)$ \emph{as a vector space}; note that $\calH(W)$ is automatically equipped with a $\gammak$-action by definition.

 \textbf{Step 1:} Let

 be the objects corresponding to $W$ via Prop. \ref{thmBrinonSen}.
 Recall ${{K^{(\pf)}_\infty}}= K(1^{\frac{1}{p^\infty}}, t_1^{\frac{1}{p^\infty}}, \cdots, t_d^{\frac{1}{p^\infty}}) $.
 Since $\Gamma$ is finitely generated, there exists some $m\gg 0$ such that there exists some $M_m \in \rep_{\Gamma}(K(1^{\frac{1}{p^m}}, t_1^{\frac{1}{p^m}}, \cdots, t_d^{\frac{1}{p^m}}))$ such that its base change to ${{K^{(\pf)}_\infty}}$ is $M$.